gkoszegi/machine_learning_guide/README.md

 # A beginner's guide to machine learning

 ## Introduction
-The Internet is full of great open-source materials, books, blogs and articles in this topic, and it is not easy to decide what to read first if you are a beginner.
+The Web is full of great books, blogs, articles and open-source codes in this topic, and it is not easy to decide what to read first if you are a beginner.
 I have decided to learn about AI and ML a few months ago, now my aim is to help people who are also novices but interested in these topics.
 I will collect the links of everything I read with short desciptions.
-I intend to structure the content by topics from the basics to the more advanced readings.
+I will structure the content by topics from the basics to the more advanced readings.

-I'm planning to continuosly update this list of resources as I find more interesting readings.
+I'm planning to continuously update this list of resources when I find more notable readings.

-## Programing languages, frameworks, libraries
+## Programming languages, frameworks, libraries
-While you are learning the basics I think it is not useful to dig deep into any of the deep learning frameworks, they hide the subtle details of all the intersting stuff which I want to understand to the smallest details before I go on with the advanced use cases.
-It is better to start with a library that provides only the necessary linear algebra.
+While you are learning the basics I think it is not useful to dig deep into any of the deep learning frameworks.
+Those operate on higher levels while they hide the subtle details of all the intersting stuff.
+My goal is to understand the fundamentals of neural networks to the smallest details before I go on with the advanced use cases.
+With this attitude it was better to start with a library that provides only the necessary linear algebra.

 Using python for experimenting with gradient descent and back-propagation is very convenient.
 Numpy performs vector and matrix operations very efficiently, because under the hood it uses one of C libraries to do the math.
-In python you can very conveniently visualize the data you are working on with one of the plotting libraries like matplotlib or pyplot but there are many other choices, to get a good overview of them I recommend to watch the talk from PyCon2017.
+In python you can easily visualize the data you are working on with one of the plotting libraries like matplotlib or pyplot.
+There are many other choices for drawing different charts, to get a good overview of them I recommend to watch the talk from PyCon2017 (referenced below).

   - Linear algebra libraries:
     - C/C++: [OpenBLAS](http://www.openblas.net/), [boost uBLAS](http://www.boost.org/doc/libs/1_65_1/libs/numeric/ublas/doc/index.html), [Intel Math Kernel Library](https://software.intel.com/en-us/mkl), [Eigen](https://eigen.tuxfamily.org/dox/)